parm23/ERC20bounty/AvoidingCommonAttacks.md

   }

   /**
-   * @dev Approve the passed address to spend the specified amount of tokens on behalf of msg.sender.
+   * Approve the passed address to spend the specified amount of tokens on behalf of msg.sender
-   *
    * Beware that changing an allowance with this method brings the risk that someone may use both the old
    * and the new allowance by unfortunate transaction ordering.
 One possible solution to mitigate this
    * race condition is to first reduce the spender's allowance to 0 and set the desired value afterwards: